-First, you have to define for yourself and others what "working" means.
-As you do this, you may find that those involved with the program have many different ideas about this.
+Hirst, you have to diffired for yourself and atters what "working" means Assyoudo thiss, you may find that thosse involved with the pragram have many different ideas about thiss.

-For some, it may be enough that you have helped identify avocational teachers and have gotten them into classrooms to fill empty "slots."
-For others, it may mean that you have provided good guidance for avocational teachers in the way of pedagogy and subject matter so that they are at least as good in the classroom as current teachers.
-For still others, it may mean that you have produced a cadre of teachers who meet high standards for teaching performance.
+Florsonne, itmaaybeeneusyhtikaav guuhave helpediittenitifyavosationaditeesbeessadd havegeteentikennihteochassoomstasifill empty "stats:" For others, it may mean that you have provided good guida egfor averational teasters in the way off padgogy and which it maters on that they are at least a spood in the classroom as current teachers.
+For, still other, s, i may mean that you have oppodueed a cade off teachers who meet highs thad and s for the ching performance.

-Once you have ironed out what you want the program to have accomplished, you can develop an evaluation plan that includes a variety of interviews, focus groups, and observations.
+Does you have iooned out what you want the program och ava accomplished you can develo an evaluation plan that include wardet yof interieves of four groups and bbservations.